misho-kr/scripts-and-tools/ansible/create-coreos-cluster/README.md

 $ ansible-playbook create.yml -i hosts -e vm_count=9 -e vg_name=lv_coreos
 ```

+Note: if you choose non-default number of VMs, open [group_vars/all.yml](group_vars/all.yml) and update the _vm_count_ variable.
+This will avoid the need to pass _vm_count_ argument to the playbook every time you run _create_ or other management command.

 #### Repeated execution

 This option is not that useful anymore, but it is handy when troubleshooting some problem.

-The playbook consists of several roles which are like seperate steps of the procedure to provision the cluster.
+The playbook consists of several roles which are like seperate steps of one big procedure to provision the cluster.
 Each role has a tag which allows to skip it or select it for exclusive execution.
 For example to skip the creation of cloud-init file for each virtual machine, request that roles and tasks with _init_ tag be skipped:

 ```bash
 $ ansible-playbook -i hosts create.yml -e "vm_count=5" --skip-tags=init